 NHS, Clinical Commissioning Group (CCG) and Public Health Dorset

-There are wide-ranging community objectives and we are looking to support these and develop opportunities for early identification and support of CYP issues.
+We are looking to support the wide-ranging community objectives and develop opportunities for early identification and support of CYP issues.
 We will explore the impact and initial provision available to support teams, such as SENSS, Education Psychology, Social Care, CAMHS Dorset and the NHS/CCG.

 VCSE and Wider Organisations

-There are opportunities for collaboration with VCSE specialists, charities, support organisations and commercial partnerships, such as:
+There are opportunities for collaboration with Voluntary, Community and Social Enterprise (VCSE) specialists, charities, support organisations and commercial partnerships, such as:

 - Dorset Mind (Mental Health)